knobs-dials/straceD/README.md

 By default you get a summary only once that process has exited - in that we use strace's -c argument to just print a summarize the most common calls.
 This can be useful if you point this script's output at logs for a while.

 If you want a more realtime and much messier feed, use -C to get all the syscalls of the process.
-TODO: pass through strace filtering.

 ## Considerations